Have you ever wondered what it would be like to pick the brain of an Elite SAS Commander?

 The lesson I learned here as life is like climbing a mountain at times, so it is important to stop and appreciate how far you have come, how far your hard work has got you.

-I have always drawn many links between sport and business.
+I have always drawn many links between sports and business.

 Having now spent time with an elite soldier, I also see some valuable lessons to be learned on how they approach situations.